jakobzhao/geog371/lectures/lec08/readme.md

 ![](img/html_popup.png)

 This means, within our popup, we can add links, images, lists, and many other HTML elements.
-This can also include pictures like what we have done in practical exercise 1.
+This can also include pictures.
 Also, we can even include videos, tweets, and etc.

 > **Question:** How can we add a YouTube clip to the pop-up info windows?